lossius/js-plugins/README.md

 Changelog
 ---------

 * 2015-11-01: Repurposing this repo for general JSFX plugins.
-Ambisonic plugins have maintained as [Ambisonic Toolkit for Reaper](http://www.ambisonictoolkit.net).
+Ambisonic plugins are now maintained as [Ambisonic Toolkit for Reaper](http://www.ambisonictoolkit.net).

 Licenses and credits